Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - ROR (Research Organization Registry)
-     - ROR is a community-led registry of open, sustainable, usable, and unique identifiers for every research organization in the world.
-See https://ror.org/.
+     - ROR is a community-led registry of open, sustainable, usable, and unique identifiers for every research organization in the world [`ROR <https://ror.org/>`].

        In COUNTER reports ROR IDs can be used as identifiers for institutions and publishers.
      -